MaDE2021: Manufacturing, Design and Entrepreneurship in NZ, looking beyond the horizon

 Dedicated New Zealand government website: covid19.govt.nz

-Please note: All abstract submissions must use the template provided and be submitted in Microsoft Word format.
+Please note: All abstract submissions must be on the template provided and submitted in Microsoft Word format.

 - Conference session themes